worldwise001/worldwise001.github.com/tor.md

 be considerate
 when using these options.
 It would be unfortunate to deny all Tor users access to your site indefinitely simply because of a few bad apples.

-### Support

-If you want to help support the running of high-bandwidth tor infrastructure, feel free to contribute on [Patreon](https://www.patreon.com/join/worldwise001/checkout?rid=5169021)